Evidence & safety

 What to do next

-For "What to know about neck tension language before changing a face yoga routine", choose one low-pressure action: use a tool or guide only after the actual question is clear.
-Use the related Orena guide for "What to know about neck tension language before changing a face yoga routine" when you want app support for that action.
-The useful signal for "What to know about neck tension language before changing a face yoga routine" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.
+For "Routine change check: neck tension language", choose one low-pressure action: use a tool or guide only after the actual question is clear.
+Use the related Orena guide for "Routine change check: neck tension language" when you want app support for that action.
+The useful signal for "Routine change check: neck tension language" is whether the reader can notice whether the article is making a smaller action clearer with less uncertainty.

 Evidence boundary